haplo/dotemacs/README.md

   I know every line of the configuration and why are they there.
 - Primarily based on [Guix](https://guix.gnu.org/).
   This means no need to use external package repositories, not ELPA nor MELPA.
-  I use [use-package](https://github.com/jwiegley/use-package) extensively, so the configuration should potentially work without Guix, but that case is usually untested.
+  I use [use-package](https://github.com/jwiegley/use-package) extensively, so the configuration should potentially work without Guix, but that case goes usually untested.

 I used to have an [Emacs configuration based on Prelude](https://github.com/haplo/prelude) which is now discontinued.